d-rec/drec-origin/docs/platform-overview/platform-architecture.md

 ### Organisation Details Page

-Organisation admin user will successfully login to D-Rec platform and see “No organisations registered” message and button to register organisation.
+The Organization Admin user successfully logs into the D-REC platform and sees a "No organizations registered" message along with a button to register an organization.

 > [!NOTE]
 > This message is subjective to change as per future requirements.